-

 The Giant Schnauzer is a moderately adaptable dog breed.
 Due to their size and their high energy levels, they do not tend to do well in apartments.
 They are better suited to larger homes with fenced-in yards where they can run.

-They do well in cold weather and can tolerate some heat.
-As with any dog breed, they are sensitive to the extremes and have a higher sensitivity to heat.
+They do well in cold weather and can tolerate a little heat.
+As with any dog breed, they are sensitive to extremes and have a higher sensitivity to heat.
 Because they are so devoted to their families, they do not like to be left alone for long periods of time.

 Overall, this is a relatively healthy dog breed.
 As with all dog breeds, there are some potential health conditions to be aware of.
 For the Giant Schnauzer, potential health issues could include eye disease, hip dysplasia, and autoimmune thyroiditis.

-Responsible breeders will watch and screen their breeding stock for these issues to avoid passing them on to puppies.
+Responsible breeders will screen their dogs for these issues to avoid passing them on to puppies.
 So, don’t be afraid to ask the breeder questions about the genetic history of the parents and to see any relevant health clearances or test results.
+The Giant Schnauzer Club of America, Inc. recommends an elbow evaluation, a hip evaluation, an ophthalmologist evaluation, and a thyroid evaluation.

 The Giant Schnauzer is a moderately trainable dog breed.
 They are highly intelligent, they learn quickly, and they are eager to please.
 But, they need a job to do to be happy, require a lot of exercise and mental stimulation, and can have a stubborn streak.

 These traits can sometimes be difficult for a first-time dog owner to navigate and handle successfully on their own.
-Training and obedience classes or the help of a professional trainer can help a dedicated first-time owner with this dog breed.
+Obedience and puppy training classes, or the help of a professional trainer, can help a dedicated first-time owner with this dog breed.

 The Giant Schnauzer has a weather-resistant double coat.
 The undercoat is dense and soft while the outer coat is harsh and wiry.
 Their coat requires weekly brushing and regular bathing, stripping, and clipping to stay healthy.
 Taking your Giant Schnauzer to a professional groomer you trust can help you handle the stripping and clipping of their coat.

 In addition to coat care, you will also need to care for your Giant Schnauzer’s nails, ears, and teeth.
-Monthly nail trimming is usually sufficient to keep them from getting too long.
+Once or twice monthly nail trimming is usually sufficient to keep them from getting too long.
 Checking ears weekly and carefully cleaning them as needed can help prevent ear infections.

 It’s also important to practice good dental care.
 A dog’s teeth are often overlooked until there is a problem, which is why dental disease is one of the most common health issues in dogs.
-By implementing proper dental care for dogs, like brushing their teeth or using an enzyme toothpaste every day, you can help prevent the tartar and plaque buildup that leads to painful dental diseases like gum disease and tooth decay.
+By implementing proper dental care for dogs, like brushing their teeth or using an enzyme toothpaste every day and getting cleanings at the vet when needed, you can help prevent the tartar and plaque buildup that leads to painful dental diseases like gum disease and tooth decay later in life.

 Although not a giant dog breed, the Giant Schnauzer is still a big dog and needs an even bigger amount of exercise to stay happy and healthy.
-This dog breed needs long daily walks in addition to extra activity.
+This dog breed needs long daily walks in addition to playtime and extra activity.
 They are great workout companions and enjoy a wide variety of activities.
+Just make sure things stay low-impact until puppies finish growing and your vet clears them for higher-impact activities to avoid damaging growing bones and joints.

 Although this dog breed is called the “Giant” Schnauzer, they are not a giant dog breed.
 They’re just larger than the Standard Schnauzer.
 Also, they may all be called Schnauzers, but Miniature, Standard, and Giant Schnauzers are all distinct dog breeds.
 They were just bred and developed to have a similar look in differently-sized packages.